Who are Miami’s Most Iconic Landscape Architects?

 — Herzog & de Meuron

-The Swiss architectural firm Herzog & de Meuron has left an indelible mark on two iconic locations in Miami, with a couple of unforgettable public facility designs: the iconic Pérez Art Museum Miami (PAMM), completed in 2013, and the whimsical 1111 Lincoln Road building and promenade, including the famed parking garage.
+The Swiss architectural firm Herzog & de Meuron has left an indelible mark on two iconic locations in Miami, with a couple of unforgettable public facility designs: the iconic Pérez Art Museum Miami (PAMM), completed in 2013, and the whimsical 1111 Lincoln Road building and promenade, including the famed parking garage, for which they partnered with Raymond Jungles (see below).
 Completed in 2010, this building doubles as a party space and a massive indoor-outdoor yoga studio for special events.
 Both of these garden locations take advantage of native subtropical species to create sustainable gardens that feel totally at home in the South Florida climate.

 Established in Basel, Switzerland in 1978, Herzog & de Meuron was founded by Jacques Herzog and Pierre de Meuron and employs an international team consisting of 550 collaborators, and has earned global recognition for its stunning diverse projects around the world, ranging from private residences to large scale public facilities.
 The firm creates magical landscapes in collaboration with local landscape designers at the locations where their famous structures reside, including Miami.